E-xyza/zigler/guides/01-nifs.md

 You may also manually marshal types into and out of the beam by using the [`beam.term`](beam.html#term) datatype.
-To do so, you must first import the [`beam`](beam.html) package.
+To do so, you must first import the [`beam`](beam.html) module.
 The `beam.term` type is an opaque, wrapped datatype that ensures safe manipulation of terms as a token in your zig code.

 ```elixir